No-Name-Yet-Exist/Conceptual-Topology/conceptual-topology/introduction-to-CT.md

 ![alt text](https://raw.githubusercontent.com/No-Name-Yet-Exist/Articles/main/conceptual-topology/resources/metaphor-sweet-cake/semantic-geometry.png)

 **Figure1: Z = sugar**</br>
-This diagram reveals that clusters such as ["yummy", "cake"] and ["hungry", "innocent"] emerge symmetrically around the semantic anchor sugar, forming a quasi-balanced configuration.
-Notably, "body" and "cake" align across opposing poles, indicating that the concept of sweetness (Z = sugar) functions as a mediating structure—bridging semantic crevasses while simultaneously inducing an isomorphic relation between otherwise distinct lexical domains.
+This diagram reveals that clusters such as ["yummy", "cake"] and ["mind", "body"] emerge symmetrically around the semantic anchor sugar, forming a quasi-balanced configuration.
+Notably, "body" and "cake" align across opposing poles, indicating that the concept of sweetness (Z = sugar) functions as a mediating structure—bridging semantic crevasses while simultaneously inducing an communicative relation between otherwise distinct lexical domains.
 Lexicons used are from “Yummy” (INNA, 2023).

 ### Different Cases